Child Custody Attorneys in Chicago

 As such, the two main areas addressed by the allocation of parental responsibilities are (1) decision-making, and (2) parenting time.
 In any case involving children – whether the parents were married or not – these issues must be addressed.

-There are four main areas of decision-making that must be resolved before a final Allocation Judgment (a formal parenting agreement) can be signed by the judge, namely:
+In Chicago and all of Illinois, there are four main areas of decision-making that must be resolved before a final Allocation Judgment (a formal parenting agreement) can be signed by the judge, namely:

 - Education – Including the choice of school (early development, preschool, elementary school, high school, foreign language), public or private schools, tutors, and the use of specialized services.